 The number of Class B non-voting shares issuable at any time to insiders pursuant to RSUs granted under the 2019 LTRP, together with Class B non-voting shares issuable to insiders pursuant to all other share compensation arrangements shall not, collectively, exceed 10% of the outstanding issue.
-The number of Class B Shares issued to insiders pursuant to RSUs granted under the 2019 LTRP, together with Class B non-voting shares issued to insiders pursuant to all other share compensation arrangements shall not, collectively, within any one year period, exceed 10% of the outstanding issue.
+The number of Class B Shares issued to insiders pursuant to RSUs granted under the 2019 LTRP, together with Class B non-voting shares issued to insiders pursuant to all other share compensation arrangements shall not, collectively, exceed 10% of the outstanding issue.
+The number of Class B Shares issued to insiders pursuant to RSUs granted under the 2019 LTRP, together with Class B non-voting shares issued to insider pursuant to all other share compensation arrangements shall not, collectively, within any one year period, exceed 10% of the outstanding issue.

-Participants under the 2019 LTRP have no right or entitlement to any dividends declared on Class B non-voting shares underlying the RSUs until and only to the extent the RSUs have vested.
+Participants under the 2019 LTRP have no right or entitlement to any dividends declared on Class B nonvoting shares underlying the RSUs until and only to the extent the RSUs have vested.
 RSUs are not transferable or assignable other than by will or pursuant to the laws of descent and distribution.
 No participant shall have any rights as a shareholder of the Company with respect to the Class B non-voting shares underlying the RSUs until and only to the extent that the RSUs vest in accordance with the 2019 LTRP.